Follow TV Tropes

+The Obliterator is not a surviving Protogenoi, not really.
 It went mad six decades ago, along with all of its children, deciding one day out of nowhere to raze a city in Centious.
 Its body seems to be scarred by Fate itself to reflect its monstrosity, all rusted metal and leaking oil.
 Its children are stained as well, quite literally; their bodies have lost all sheen, fading to a dull, dark grey.

 Tired of the constant assaults on its fortress of choice by the untainted Orremna, it has retreated into the New Lands, where it slowly but surely builds up an army of insane constructs to, presumably, destroy or enslave all organic creatures.
 You know, villain stuff.